wordofwarning/wordofwarning.org/current/2016-spring/macaskill/index.md

 *Presented by* Contact + Word of Warning *during* Queer Contact 2016

 ####In Brief
-Donning her chaps to ask if size really does matter, MacAskill delivers a full-frontal assault on penis envy, female masculinity, horses and DIY.  *Tell me about it, Stud…*
+Donning her chaps to ask if size really does matter, MacAskill delivers a full-frontal assault on penis envy, female masculinity, horses and DIY.<br>*Tell me about it, Stud…*

 ####Venue + Booking Details
 Dates: Thursday 4 — Saturday 6 February 2016, 9.30pm